 Welcome to my Frequently Asked Questions page.
 I hope you find this information helpful in evaluating whether or not a colonic is right for you.
 Please keep in mind that all answers are merely my opinions.
 I base these opinions on my clinical experience and my own independent research.
 None of the following statements have been evaluated by the FDA or any other authorizing body.
 If you don't find an answer to your questions, please email me at firstname.lastname@example.org, and I'll do my best to get back to you with good information.
 If you like what I give you, please consider a donation to help keep me going.

 Does it hurt?
-Not usually, but occasionally I have a client who experiences some cramping.
+Not usually, but occasionally folks experience some cramping.

 Is it messy?
-No. The system I use is a closed system.
+No; especially when a therapist uses a closed system.
 This means the waste is emptied straight into to the plumbing system.

 Is there anything added to the water?
-Unless otherwise requested or contraindicated, I add Celtic sea salt and baking soda early in the colonic, and the last fill of the colonic contains Glyco-Thymoline (an alkalizing, antiseptic mouthwash).
+Unless contraindicated, the Cayce method suggests adding Celtic sea salt and baking soda early in the colonic with the last fill to contain Glyco-Thymoline (an alkalizing, antiseptic mouthwash).

 What conditions have been helped by colonics?
-In my practice I have seen chronic constipation, gas, irritability, skin problems, cold hands or feet, lethargy, diarrhea, headaches, migraines, joint pains, arthritis (both osteo and rheumatoid), frozen shoulder, fatigue, fibromyalgia, hot flashes, allergies, bad breath, offensive smelling bowel movements, IBS, high blood sugar, and high blood pressure all improved or alleviated after receiving colonics.
+Many have seen chronic constipation, gas, irritability, skin problems, cold hands or feet, lethargy, diarrhea, headaches, migraines, joint pains, arthritis (both osteo and rheumatoid), frozen shoulder, fatigue, fibromyalgia, hot flashes, allergies, bad breath, offensive smelling bowel movements, IBS, high blood sugar, and high blood pressure all improved or alleviated after receiving colonics.

 What does the colon have to do with health?
 There is strong evidence a good bacterial balance in the colon contributes to good health, and a bad bacterial balance contributes to disease.
 The colon contains a portion of the enteric nervous system where 95% of the body's serotonin is produced.
 Serotonin is an important neurotransmitter whose functions are just now being fully explored.
 Read Wikipedia's entry on the subject at en.wikipedia.org/wiki/Serotonin.